AysCeren/kafka_producer/README.md

 ### What is Zookeeper?
 ZooKeeper handles the leadership election of Kafka brokers and manages service discovery as well as cluster topology so each broker knows when brokers have entered or exited the cluster, when a broker dies and who the preferred leader node is for a given topic/partition pair.
 ### What is this data producers writing to topic?
-**Data Sources: Producers can pull data from different sources, including:**

-         1. Databases: Producers can read data from databases and send it to Kafka.
-This can be done through database change data capture (CDC) tools or custom applications.
-         2. Applications: Applications can generate events based on user actions, transactions, or other application-specific triggers and send these events to Kafka.
-         3. Logs and Metrics: Producers can read log files or metrics from monitoring systems and produce these records to Kafka topics.
-         4. Sensors and IoT Devices: Data from sensors and IoT devices can be sent to Kafka via producers.

-**NOTE**: We are using postman to release a data that can be pulled by Kafka Producers.
-However, possible sources and so on are listed above.

 ## Main Goal of This Project:
 Kafka is pub/sub application, therefore, its main structure is composed of producers -write data to Kafka Topics (publish) and consumers -read data from Kafka Topics (subscribe).
 This project aims 3 things: